jiahao42/MIT-JOS/lab1/lab1-exercise3.md

 [   0:7c0c] => 0x7c0c:	test   al,0x2
 [   0:7c0e] => 0x7c0e:	jne    0x7c0a
 ```
 We can see according to the code above that these three instructions form a loop, it keeps checking the bit1 of the port 0x64, if this bit is not 1, then breaks.
+These instructions are used to guarantee this instructions executed before are fetched by CPU.
 check [here](http://bochs.sourceforge.net/techspec/PORTS.LST) to see how the port 0x64 works.

 ```